-While Congress passed a tax reform bill in December, the changes do not apply to 2017 tax returns which are due this April.
 If filing your taxes is a confusing process, you are not alone.
-Most people I know need help figuring out which form they need and exactly how to fill it out.
-The Library is here to serve as a community resource; below is an outline of how we can (and can’t) help you during tax season.
+The recent government shutdown added to the confusion.
+However, people are still required by law to file their tax returns no matter what is happening in Washington D.C. or Topeka.
+The Leavenworth Public Library is here to serve as a community resource; below is an outline of how Library staff can (and can’t) help you during tax season.

-- The Library receives a limited number of tax forms from the Internal Revenue Service (I.R.S).
-They have been moving to online forms and filing, so the amount of printed forms we receive each year has declined drastically.
+The Library receives a limited number of tax forms from the Internal Revenue Service (I.R.S).
+They have been moving to online forms and filing, so the amount of printed forms libraries receive each year has declined drastically.
+Unfortunately, the Library has not yet received its supply of 2018 printed forms from the I.R.S.

-- The best way to get tax forms and your own instruction booklet is to order directly from the I.R.S. web site.
+The best way to get tax forms and your own instruction booklet is to order directly from the I.R.S. web site.
 They will mail the requested forms to your home at no charge.
-We have created a link to the I.R.S. web site on our adult patron computers.
+The Library has a link to the I.R.S. web site on its adult patron computers.
 Please ask the Reference staff for help if needed.

-- The Library, along with two other community partners, is a host site for the Volunteer Income Tax Assistance (VITA) program.
+The Library, along with two other community partners, is a host site for the Volunteer Income Tax Assistance (VITA) program.
 This free tax preparation service is operated by certified volunteers.
-The tax page on the Library’s web site (leavenworthpubliclibrary.org) has a link to the list of what you need to bring with you.
-We also have copies of this list at the Circulation and Reference Desks.
+The Income Tax page in the Explore a Topic tab on Library’s web site has a link to the list of what you need to bring with you.
+There are also copies of this list at the Circulation and Reference Desks.